The Best Dog Chew Toys In Australia -

 Squeak toys are delightful for dogs, albeit quite irritating to us.
 But the perfect squeaky toy can make you happy too when your dog is obviously having so much fun.

 We chose the Planet Dog Orbee-Tuff Squeak ball because it is interactive.
-As it is a ball, you can use it to play fetch with your dog.
-Perfect bonding opportunity.
+As it is a ball, similar to our second choice, I was able to use it to play fetch with my dog, the perfect bonding opportunity.

 This squeaking toy is incredibly hardy; it is advertised for tough chewers.

-It is just over 7cm in diameter, which is not bad for the full squeak experience.
-It would be good to have other sizes, however.
+It is just over 7 cm in diameter, which is not bad for the full squeak experience.
+Every member of our panel of independent experts noted that it would be good to have other sizes, however.

 The ball comes in two bright, easy-to-spot colours - a mid-tone blue and a vivid orange.